Master of Public Policy (MPP)

 - The student will be cognizant of the structure, systems, and culture of an organization in or with which s/he is working, and understand how these factors influence individual behavior and organizational performance.
 Such knowledge will include an understanding of the similarities and differences among organizations in different sectors (public, nonprofit, and private).
 The student will be able to use this knowledge along with her/his interpersonal and teamwork skills to act effectively within and across organizations, as well as to manage organizations or larger networks of capacity.

-The MPP is a two-year professional degree program.
-The degree includes two levels of requirements: the foundation courses and the professional curriculum.
+The MPP professional degree program includes two levels of requirements: the foundation courses and the advanced professional curriculum.
 Optionally, MPP students may select a concentration in one of three policy specializations, including Nonprofit Management, Innovation and Impact, and Education Policy.

 |PPOL 210||Public Policy and Economic Analysis||3|